Angus McDonald is an award-winning artist and documentary filmmaker.

 Since 1995, he’s staged more than 30 solo exhibitions across Australia & internationally.
 In 2007 he travelled to Antarctica as the expedition artist for the Mawson’s Huts Foundation and returned there in 2009.

-McDonald has been a frequent finalist in numerous national art awards including Australia’s biggest art competition, the Archibald Prize, where he has been selected as a finalist on six occasions, most recently in 2020, where his portrait of Kurdish Iranian writer and filmmaker, Behrouz Boochani received the Prize’s People’s Choice Award.
+McDonald has been a frequent finalist in numerous national art awards including Australia’s biggest art competition, the Archibald Prize, where he has been selected as a finalist on seven occasions.
+In 2024, his portrait of Indigenous academic & writer, Professor Marcia Langton AO received the Archibald Prize’s People’s Choice Award.
+It was the second time McDonald had won the People’s Choice, also receiving the award in 2020 for his portrait of Kurdish Iranian writer and filmmaker, Behrouz Boochani.

 His work is held in private and public collections including the Museum of Contemporary Art and the Art Gallery of NSW

-In 2017, McDonald created a film project to advocate for more humanitarian approaches to managing the welfare of forcibly displaced people seeking asylum.
+In 2017, McDonald created a film project to advocate for more humanitarian approaches to managing the welfare of forcibly displaced people.
 Named Howling Eagle the project comprised a series of short films & interviews about current refugee and asylum seeker approaches that he filmed in Australia, Jordan, Lebanon and Greece

 In 2019, McDonald directed & produced his first film, “MANUS”, a documentary short about refugees & asylum seekers held for years under brutal conditions by the Australian federal government on Manus Island in Papua New Guinea.
 The documentary centred on testimonials of numerous men held offshore, secretly filmed by Walkley award-winning journalist Olivia Rousset.